ghostrunner-0/CLASS-12-LAB-WORKS/SQL/Database-practical-session-1/Database-practical-session-1.md

-# The following codes are to be excuted for the practical session-1
+# The following codes are to be executed for the practical session-1

 1.Mysql -u root